 Spooky Scary Sugar

-Halloween is here.
-This year, many Americans are especially looking forward to venturing out for Halloween festivities and trick-or-treating with kids, especially since the traditional holiday celebrations were discouraged in 2020 due to the COVID-19 pandemic.
-This year, the vaccine is allowing people to celebrate the holiday safely once again.
-However, one aspect of Halloween that experts have warned about for years is the overconsumption of candy and other high-sugar sweets.
+Halloween is here, and many Americans are looking forward to venturing out for Halloween festivities and trick-or-treating with kids.
+While the holiday is all in good fun, one aspect of Halloween that experts have warned about for years is the overconsumption of candy and other high-sugar sweets.

 According to the American Heart Association, kids ages two to 18 should have less than 25 grams (or about six teaspoons) of added sugar daily.
 Eating too much added sugar at an early age is linked to high blood pressure, type 2 diabetes, obesity, and increased risk for heart disease.
 Sara Umphfleet, RD, LDN, is a registered dietitian at OSF HealthCare Saint Luke Medical Center in Kewanee, Illinois.
 She says some of our favorite treats are often harboring more sugar than we might expect.